 Avoid feeding your child with spicy, acidic, and scratchy or hard foods like nuts, potato chips, which can aggravate tender mouth sores.
 Be sure your child uses toothbrushes with soft bristles and avoids toothpastes or mouthwashes which contain sodium lauryl sulfate.
-For a quick fix - rinse the mouth every 2 to 3 hrs with salt water, apply a wet tea bag to the sore for relief.
+For a quick fix, rinse the mouth every 2 to 3 hrs with salt water or apply a wet tea bag to the sore for relief.

-They’re often confused with cold sores or fever blisters which also tend to develop around the mouth area or on the lips.
+Canker sores are often confused with cold sores or fever blisters which also tend to develop around the mouth area or on the lips.
 However, cold sores are small blisters caused by the herpes virus and not open sores.
-Infection by the herpes virus can give you red blisters that may leak or blisters filled with a yellow fluid.
+Infection by the herpes virus can give you either red blisters that may leak or blisters filled with a yellow fluid.
 Sometimes many blisters may join together into a large blister.
-Moreover, cold sores often start with a burning, itching, or tingling feeling around the mouth and are highly contagious unlike canker sores.4 5
+Moreover, cold sores often start with a burning, itching, or tingling feeling around the mouth and are highly contagious unlike canker sores.11

 We don’t yet clearly understand what causes canker sores and more than one cause may be responsible even in the same person.
 Some likely causes are:

 - Allergy to bacteria commonly found in the mouth can trigger canker sores, though they don’t seem to be caused by bacteria or viruses.12 They may occur with viral infections.
 Canker sores could also develop as an allergic reaction to some foods.